 Doppler Detected Conditions

 The worst hail storms in the United States typically occur in the Midwest, but such storms can happen anywhere in the contiguous states.
 Conditions are usually ripe when Doppler radar indicates extremely heavy rainfall for what may actually represent hail notes the National Severe Storms Laboratory.

-If time permits you can get everything out of harm’s way, but that isn’t always possible, especially if you are traveling and the heavens suddenly open.
+If time permits, you can get everything out of harm’s way by getting in the garage, under the car port, or installing a good hail-proof car cover.
+But that isn’t always possible, especially if you are traveling and the heavens suddenly open.
 With nowhere to go for cover, your vehicle is a prime target for tiny hail pellets that may bounce harmlessly off of your car.
 However, if strong winds are also present or larger hail mixes in, you may soon find your windshield and headlights broken, the car trim dented and your entire finish ruined within minutes.

 Although this writer hasn’t witnessed hail damage first hand, he did see dozens of pockmarked new cars for sale in South Carolina during the 1980s, vehicles that were damaged on a dealer’s lot in Florida, then shipped out of state for sale “as is.”
 Cars that would have fetched near full price undamaged were now retailing for about half that price.
 Curiously, dozens of prospective shoppers were clamoring for a bargain.

 If your car is damaged in a hail storm, there is some good news: your auto insurance policy may have you covered.
 That is, if you have comprehensive coverage, what protects you from theft, vandalism, falling objects, fire and natural disasters, including a hail storm.
 If you file a claim, your insurer will assess the damage and provide you with a check minus your deductible.